digisowmay/bbmemory/users/1834d3a0-6cdd-46e5-9363-c8ebf6a0598c/memory.md

 -

 ### Emerging (new query patterns)
-- uses daily scheduled reminders for motivation, caregiving, healthy habits, and planning; 6× (last: 2025-09-05) [refs: reminder schedule setup chatId:`c90ef29ec37141`; healthy snack reminder chatId:`c90664e6fcce4a`; apple reminder hourly chatId:`c90664e6fcce4a`; latest apple reinforcement chatId:`c90664e6fcce4a`]
+- uses daily scheduled reminders for motivation, caregiving, healthy habits, and planning; 6× (last: 2025-09-05) [refs: reminder schedule setup chatId:`fa6a8a6ecd364e`]
-- plans to use platform for daily conversational check-ins; 3× (last: 2025-09-05) [refs: commitment to daily chat chatId:`c90664e6fcce4a`; reiteration in same chat; affirmation to talk daily chatId:`c90664e6fcce4a`]
+- plans to use platform for daily conversational check-ins; 3× (last: 2025-09-05) [refs: commitment to daily chat chatId:`fa6a8a6ecd364e`]